robertmartin8/ReasonableDeviations/_posts/2020-04-24-oil-storage.md

 ### Spot charters

-Unfortunately, once we have dealt with the time charters, things become a lot more difficult.
+Sadly, once we have dealt with the time charters, things become a lot more difficult.
 This is because the spot charter rate depends on supply and demand -- if everybody wants to charter a ship, DHT can raise the daily rates.
 We will model the situation as follows.
 Because of the WTI supply glut, there will be a certain number of **high-demand days** for which people will be willing to pay the **high-demand daily rate**.
 For the rest of the year, we use the **low-demand daily rate**.

 We may further assume that the low-demand daily rate will be similar to what it was last year.
 We are told that in 2019 there was \\$478m in revenue from spot chartering (between 22 ships), i.e an average daily rate of \\$60,000.
 Hence the two key variables are the number of high-demand days and the high-demand daily spot rate.
 This is where the estimates start getting pretty subjective, but we will later do a sensitivity analysis that somewhat mitigates this.